kreuz123/Lush_Retreat_APP/README.md

 ---

-Developed by Chien Chuan Huang 2311268 | Laurea University of Applied Sciences
+Developed by Chien Chuan Huang | Laurea University of Applied Sciences in Finland